Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 Final Inspection and Shipment Release Release Gate

-Traceability by Batch or Project
+Batch or Project Traceability

 Inspection Release Before Shipment

-Quality Documents and Validation Deliverables
+Quality Documents and Validation Deliverables for Sand Cast Parts

 Deliverable Type Typical Use Release or Project Condition

-How Documentation Scope Is Aligned
+How Documentation Scope Is Aligned Before RFQ Approval

 Quote Stage Alignment